 The matrix-targeting technique means that many therapies could be linked to the lamprey-derived molecules.
-Researchers can combine these therapies with the techniques that temporarily open the blood brain barrier at certain brain sites.
+Researchers can combine these therapies with techniques that temporarily open the blood-brain barrier at certain brain sites.

 John Kuo, a collaborator, said that the lamprey molecules could potentially accumulate more of the drug in the abundant matrix around cells compared to specific delivery to cells.
 In addition, the brain cells actively pump out many chemicals.
 This is a useful trick for protecting against toxic compounds.